Thursday, November 21, 2013

 This past May Long Weekend (actually the 17th -19th - Victoria Day being the Holiday on the 20th) marked the 30th Anniversary of Manitoba's premier sci-fi and fantasy literary convention.
 This year as with most others, gaming was a popular component and I took the opportunity to run a couple of RPGs, in particular "Doctor Who - Adventures in Time and Space" and "Dungeon Crawl Classics Roleplaying Game".

-The theme for this year's KeyCon was "The Stars are Right" celebrating 30 years of KeyCon, 50 years of Doctor Who and 100 years of H.P.
+The theme for this year's KeyCon was "The Stars are Right" celebrating 30 years of KeyCon, 50 years of Doctor Who, and 100 years of H.P.
 Lovecraft.
-This lead me to run the Doctor Who RPG which I had purchased several months ago but never played before.
-I took my time reading the rules and the adventure during the previous two weeks and became excited about running the game as I thought I had a reasonable idea how it would play.
+This led me to run the Doctor Who RPG which I had purchased several months ago but never played before.
+I took my time reading the rules and the adventure during the previous two weeks and became excited about running the game as I thought I had a reasonable idea of how it would play.
 What a surprise when it turned out to be even better.
 After the game was done it felt like I had just watched a good episode of Doctor Who.
-Of coarse I have to thank my players, none of whome I'd met before, for doing a really good job of playing the parts of the 10th Doctor, Donna Noble and Captain Jack Harkness.
+Of course, I have to thank my players, none of whome I'd met before, for doing a really good job of playing the parts of the 10th Doctor, Donna Noble, and Captain Jack Harkness.
 Thanks for playing everyone.
 That was Saturday afternoon.

 Sunday brought me to running Dungeon Crawl Classics.
 We played "Portal Under the Stars" an adventure for 0-1st level characters that was included in the rule book.
 I had run this before at an OSR Manitoba game night I ran at my home and was feeling good about introducing it to KeyCon.
-Very fun time was had running this for a table of five players, most of whom I knew from playing Pathfinder Society games (none of which were being played that day due to lack of players).
-We started with zero level character creation, which everyone seemed to enjoy, and moved right into the adventure which they played with a mixture of ingenuity and humour.
-Way to go guys, I hope to see all of you again when I run a level 1 adventure at this years JimCon in November.
+A very fun time was had running this for a table of five players, most of whom I knew from playing Pathfinder Society games (none of which were being played that day due to lack of players).
+We started with zero-level character creation, which everyone seemed to enjoy, and moved right into the adventure which they played with a mixture of ingenuity and humour.
+Way to go guys, I hope to see all of you again when I run a level 1 adventure at this year's JimCon in November.

 I tried to record all of the players who died in the DCC game and will compile it in a later "Hall of Heroes" post along with the dead from the OSR game night.